 Online Reputation Management “Failures”

-The transparency risk led many companies to literally fail in their quest to be “radically transparent.”
-Being open, in fact, does not come without a price.
+Being open does not come without a price.
 If you and your brand accept feedback, customer opinions, and so on, you also must be ready to face them promptly.

 Consider these scenarios:

 - What if your product/service sparks too much criticism?